Reel-to-reel audio tape recording: History

 Professional-style tape reel designed to fit large NARTB hub.

 The performance of tape recording is greatly affected by the width of the tracks and the speed of the tape.
 The wider and faster the better, but of course this uses more tape.
 These factors lead directly to improved frequency response, signal-to-noise ratio (SNR or S/N), and high-frequency distortion figures.
 Tape can accommodate multiple parallel tracks, allowing not just stereo recordings, but multitrack recordings too.
 This gives the producer of the final edit much greater flexibility, allowing a performance to be remixed long after the performance was originally recorded.
 This innovation was a great driving force behind the explosion of popular music in the late 1950s and 1960s.

 It was discovered that special effects were possible, such as phasing and flanging, delays and echo by re-directing the signal through one or more additional tape machines, while recording the composite result to another.
-These innovations appeared on pop recordings shortly after multi-tracking recorders were introduced, although, Les Paul had been using tape echo and speed-manipulation effects on his single-track recordings from the 1940s and '50s.
+These innovations appeared on pop recordings shortly after multi-tracking recorders were introduced, although Les Paul had been using tape echo and speed-manipulation effects on his single-track recordings from the 1940s and '50s.

 A typical home reel-to-reel tape recorder, this one made by Sonora.
 It could play stereo quarter-track tapes but record only in one quarter-track mono.
-Home equipment with missing features were fairly common in the 1950s and 1960s.
+Home equipment with missing features was fairly common in the 1950s and 1960s.

 For home use, simpler reel-to-reel recorders were available, and a number of track formats and tape speeds were standardized to permit interoperability and prerecorded music.

 Reel-to-reel tape editing also gained cult status when many used this technique on hit singles in the 1980s.

 In the former USSR, reel-to-reel tape recorders were widely used at home until the fall of communism in 1991.
 It was the only source of quality sound used for the distribution of Western music as well as underground local artists.

 There has recently been a revival of reel-to-reel, with quite a few companies restoring vintage units and some manufacturing new tape.
 In 2018, the first new reel-to-reel tape player in over 20 years was released.